 The project was focused on building a hydraulic press powerful enough to make a fuel brick out of livestock manure on a small farm.
 These bricks have been made in the past by hand and do not have the BTU’s required to burn at a rate that can produce a brick acceptable for a fuel standard.
 There are larger bio mass machines on the market in US but not applicable for a small farm operation.
 We worked on using different mixtures of fresh manure and bedding to come up with acceptable ratios of moisture and matter content.
-The experiment continues and we have general guidelines to share.
-While we have not sold or used any bricks, yet, we feel these bricks can add to the profit line on a farm if they can be made efficiently and economically.
-Where there is livestock manure, there can be functional and cost free bi-products!
+The press we developed is a prototype and could still use improvements but we tested it and manure/bedding/water recipees.

-Most small livestock keeper have more manure than they know what to do with.
+Most small livestock keepers have more manure than they know what to do with.
 For years I would look at my growing manure piles and wonder what else I could do with them.
 We use the manure to make soil, we sell it to others to make soil, we grow millions of worms!
-We still have more manure than we can use.
+We still have more manure than we can use for our land base and number of cattle.
 Making fuel bricks has been a desire of mine for many years.
 I saw how it was done on a large scale, and a very small by-hand scale.
 But those methods would not help me.
-I need a press that I can manage myself.
+I needed a press that I could manage myself.
 One that will make a denser fuel brick than what can be made by hand.
 A brick that will, in theory, attempt to hold a fire as well as a wood log.
 We designed our livestock manure press on these ideas.

-Our objective was to design, document and build a small livestock manure press that will sufficiently compress a raw manure/bedding mix into brick form to be used as a heating fuel.
-It has to be affordable to assemble for a small farmer who has more manure than can be used on the farm.
+Our objective was to design, document and build a small livestock manure press that would sufficiently compress a raw manure/bedding mix into brick form to be used as a heating fuel.
+It had to be affordable to assemble for a small farmer who has more manure than can be used on the farm.

-Once the press is built, we hoped to determine ingredient rations for best briquette formation, and document pre and post drying methods that achieve the best compromise of heating value and briquette durability.
-Samples were to be tested for moisture content to establish highest BTU/lb for longest burning time and quality.
+Once the press was built, we would work to determine ingredient rations for best briquette formation, and document pre and post drying methods that achieve the best compromise of heating value and briquette durability.
+Samples would be tested for moisture content to establish highest BTU/lb for longest burning time and quality.

 Initial research for this project began before the proposal was written and helped us to write the application to SARE.
 I researched all the various methods livestock manure has been and is currently used around the world to create fuel blocks for cooking and heating, building blocks for housing, as a stucco finish for exterior siding in construction, for ingredients for medicinal purposes, and simply for inspirational art and mural making.
 For me as a small farmer living in the northeast, I wanted to find a functional use for my ever growing cow manure pile.
 My goal was to make an easy to use hydraulic press to compact the most dense brick possible.